mu-arch/ComfyMods/DyeHard/README.md

 ## Instructions

+  * This mod only overrides the visual appearance of your character and does not modify your player data.
-  * In-game press `F1` to bring up the ConfigurationManager and navigate to `DyeHard`.
+  * Press `F1` to bring up the ConfigurationManager and navigate to `DyeHard`.
+    * The character preview in the character select screen is offset (configurable) to not be hidden.

+### Change your hair style

+  * `overridePlayerHairItem` toggles this feature on/off.
+  * Change the hair type using the drop-down.

+### Change your hair color

+  * `overridePlayerHairColor` toggles this feature on/off.
   * Adjust your hair color using the RGB sliders or by entering in an HTML color code in hex form.

+### Change your beard style

+  * `overridePlayerBeardItem` toggles this feature on/off.
-  * Change your beard style (if any) using the drop-down.
+  * Change your beard type using the drop-down.

 ### Notes